eyshin07/eyshin07/README.md

-# 🎂 Respect Diversity, but the Cake is a Lie!
+# 🎂 Respect Diversity, and the Cake is not a Lie!

 I’m a passionate learner exploring the world of **Data Science** and **MLOps**.
 Currently studying **Creative Writing** and **Detective Studies** as a dual major at [Seoul Digital University](https://www.sdu.ac.kr). 🕵️✍️